First US Army - Training Support XXI

-In 1990, First Army trained, mobilized and deployed more than 41,000 Army RC Soldiers to Kuwait for the first Gulf War.
-In 1991, Fourth U.S. Army was deactivated and its seven mid-western states rejoined First Army.
-First Army left Fort Meade, Md., in 1995 and was reorganized at Fort Gillem, Ga., upon the deactivation of Second Army.
-First Army's area increased to include the eastern half of the United States and two territories.
-In 1991, Fourth U.S. Army was deactivated and its seven midwestern states became part of First Army.
-In 1995, First Army left Fort Meade, MD and was reorganized at Fort Gillem, GA.
+In 1990, First US Army trained, mobilized, and deployed more than 41,000 Army Reserve Component Soldiers to Kuwait for the first Gulf War.
+In 1991, Fourth US Army was inactivated and its 7 mid-western states rejoined First US Army.
+First Army left Fort Meade, Maryland in 1995 and was reorganized at Fort Gillem, Georgia upon the inactivation of Second US Army.
+First US Army's area increased to include the eastern half of the United States and 2 territories.

 NEWSLETTER